avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

   - ModusToolbox&trade; Edge Protect Security Suite 1.6.0.
   - ModusToolbox&trade; Programming Tools 1.6.0.
   - Arm GCC Toolchain (GCC) 14.2.1.
-  - Microsoft Visual Studio Code 1.105.0 or newer.
+  - Microsoft Visual Studio Code.

-- Install and set up VSCode per [VS Code for ModusToolbox&trade; guide](https://www.infineon.com/assets/row/public/documents/30/44/infineon-visual-studio-code-user-guide-usermanual-en.pdf?fileId=8ac78c8c92416ca50192787be52923b2)
+- Install and set up VSCode per [VS Code for ModusToolbox&trade; guide](https://www.infineon.com/assets/row/public/documents/30/44/infineon-visual-studio-code-user-guide-usermanual-en.pdf).
-At the time of writing this guide, it is only need to install the required VSCode Plugins and J-Link Software.
+At the time of writing this guide, it is only need to follow the first few sections and install the required VSCode Plugins and the J-Link Software.
 - Launch ModusToolbox&trade; Dashboard.
 Select Target IDE `Microsoft Visual Studio` from the dropdown on top-right and then click *Launch Project Creator*.
 - Select one of the supported boards from [README.md](README.md) and click *Next*.